 Substance Abuse Prevention and Mental Health Promotion

-Like all health conditions, mental health and substance use disorders cost money and lives if they are not prevented and treated.
-The health and safety impacts on children, adults and communties is enormous.
+Like most health conditions, mental health and substance use disorders can be prevented and treated.
+Preventing the health and safety impacts on children and adults, and the costs to communties, is a high priority.
 In their Strategic Plan, the U.S. Substance Abuse and Mental Health Services Administration estimates that by 2020 behavioral health disorders will surpass all physical diseases as a major cause of disability worldwide.

 Substance abuse often begins in adolescence, and impacts all of us.
 Washington residents paid more than $1.4 billion in 2010 for problems and costs associated with underage drinking.
 The cost is also high in other ways.
 Children and teens who use alcohol and other drugs are more likely to drop out of school, be seriously or fatally injured, and have thoughts of suicide.

 DBHR's prevention and intervention goals are to delay and prevent the misuse of alcohol, tobacco and other drugs; reduce the negative consequences of drug misuse; and prevent and reduce alcohol and other drug dependency.
 The services we fund are data-driven, prioritized based on our state's Substance Abuse Prevention and Mental Health Promotion Strategic Plan, and delivered in collaboration with counties, tribes, statewide organizations and other state agencies.

 DBHR funds, manages and/or coordinates the following services with resources from the federal Substance Abuse and Mental Health Services Administration, and the federal Office of Juvenile Justice and Delinquency Prevention:

 The Screening, Brief Intervention, and Referral to Treatment (SBIRT) Primary Care Integration project is a universal, evidence-based practice used to identify, reduce, and prevent problematic use, abuse, and dependence on alcohol and illicit drugs.

 Screening - a healthcare professional assesses a patient for risky substance use behaviors using standard screening tools;